 - Remove the dough disk from the refrigerator.
 Roll the dough onto a lightly floured surface to about 12 inches in diameter.

 - Place the zucchini in the center, covering the filling.
-I like to overlap the zucchini slices in circles for a prettier presentation.
+I like to overlap the zucchini slices in circles for a prettier presentation.1 large (about 9 ounces) zucchini, sliced into thin rounds (about ⅛-¼ inch thick), and patted dry with a paper towel

 - Fold the galette border over the filling, pleating the edges as you work around it.
 The goal here is sloppy rustic, no need for perfection!

-- Prepare an egg wash: In a small bowl, beat together the egg yolk and 1 teaspoon of water.
+- Prepare the egg wash: In a small bowl, beat together the egg yolk and 1 teaspoon of water.
 Brush the edges of the crust with the egg wash.1 egg yolk plus 1 teaspoon water for an egg wash

 - Transfer the prepared galette to the parchment-lined baking sheet.
 Bake for 30-40 minutes until the edges are golden brown.